 It’s never too early to childproof your indoor living areas, whether you are already in the home your children will be raised in, or you’re about to step into a new one.
 We’ve taken time to compile a list of just a few safety items you can consider, and purchase from the convenience of your home – Thanks, Amazon!

 Once your little one is walking, many seem to sky-rocket in height.
 As they become nimbler on their feet, their speed will increase too.
 Counter corner protectors are very suitable to avoid head bumps and bruises.

-Your kitchen drawers most likely include sharp items, knives and forks.
-Magnetic drawer locks can help prevent your babe getting their hands-on items they shouldn’t be anywhere near.
-With magnetic cupboard locks you can help eliminate potential damage to your cabinetry, since in most case you don’t need major tools and drilling.
+Your kitchen drawers most likely include sharp items, knives, and forks.
+Magnetic drawer locks can help prevent your babe from getting their hands-on items they shouldn’t be anywhere near.
+With magnetic cupboard locks, you can help eliminate potential damage to your cabinetry, since in most case you don’t need major tools and drilling.

 A refrigerator combination lock may seem a bit silly, but as your child starts to get older, you can count on them figuring out where the juice and snacks are being stored.
 Denying them access to the fridge means no climbing the shelves or pulling things outside of the fridge.

 It seems that everyone has the story about how they learned what “it’s hot” really means after touching the stove as a child.
 Stove knob covers should be considered to avoid any potential hazards.